JoaqSnow/joaqsnowceamls26.github.io/pages/about-me.md

     Bonjour I'm Joaquin, a Mechatronics Engineer student in the CEAMLS SAIRI program!!

     My career goal is to become a Project Manager concentrating in the construction field.
-What AI reasearch will do for me ,specifically the Project I am working on , (Check out my Project tab).
-Will allow me to take a glimpse into the future of how AI will be implemented into construction
+What AI reasearch will do for me ,specifically the Project I am working on , (Check out my Project tab), will allow me to take a glimpse into the future of how AI will be implemented into construction.

+    I Am a President for a faith based oraganization called Connected Through Christ on Morgan State campus, which has over 200 members.
+Our vision is to Show Gods Love, Transform Lives, Build Community, and Grow Leaders on every campus in every city.
+This role

     Outside of class, you'll find me biking trails, learning languages, or working on small side projects with friends.